1UC1F3R616/YouTube-Bot/README.md

 ## Note
 - Number of Instances should be kept low as each instance will be running on seprate chrome driver
   - Yes, I too see scope of improvement here
+- If you are not using proxy (to generate traffic from different sources) then views will reset after 24 hours, Yes it is what it is :')